-- a) Carefully review the personal financial statements required from the owners of 20% or more of the equity of the business (including the resources of spouse and dependent children); - b) Determine the value of the liquid assets subject to the rule for each individual; and - c) Subtract the allowable exemption from the liquid assets of each individual subject to the rule (including their immediate family).
+- b) Determine the value of the liquid assets subject to the rule for each individual; and - c) Subtract the allowable exemption from the liquid assets of each individual subject to the rule (including their immediate family).

 Note: A husband and wife and their dependent children are only entitled to one exemption.